abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ![](/assets/images/article-image-20.png)

-This kind of relationship mostly happens when the *Supplier* (upstream context) is not able to collaborate with the *Customer* (Downstream context) and the *Customer* needs to conform to the *Supplier*.
+This kind of relationship mostly happens when the *Supplier* (Upstream context) is not able to collaborate with the *Customer* (Downstream context) and the *Customer* needs to conform to the *Supplier*.
 For instance, The *Supplier* is a third-party component.